wavefrontHQ/docs/pages/doc/alerts.md

 <td><strong>Condition</strong></td>
 <td>A conditional expression that defines the threshold for the alert.
 The condition expression can include any valid <a href=
 "query_language_getting_started.html">Wavefront Query Language</a> construct.
 The condition expression coupled with the <strong>Alert fires</strong> setting determines when the alert fires.
 <ul><li><strong>Alert fires</strong> - Length of time (in minutes) during which the <strong>Condition</strong> expression must be <em>true</em> before the alert fires.
 Minimum is 1.
-For example, if you enter 5, the alerting engine reviews the value of the condition during the last 5 minute window to determine whether the alert should fire.</li>
+For example, if you enter 5, the alerting engine reviews the value of the condition during the last 5-minute window to determine whether the alert should fire.</li>
 <li><strong>Alert resolves</strong> - Length of time (in minutes) during which the <strong>Condition</strong> expression must be <em>not true</em> before the alert switches to resolved.
 Minimum is 1.
 Omit this setting or pick a value that is greater than or equal to the <strong>Alert fires</strong> value to avoid resolve-fire cycles. </li>
 </ul>